dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The issue with LXC is that it's heavily dependent on Linux as the name implies.

-To solve that particular problem Docker now supports different execution drivers so your application could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemented for Docker such as FreeBSD which has an experimental driver for Docker as we speak.
+To solve that particular problem Docker now supports different execution drivers so your application in theory could run potentially on any operating system that supports operating-system-level virtualization and has a execution driver implemented for Docker such as FreeBSD which at this time has an experimental driver for Docker.

 Docker developers have also developed their own execution driver called libcontainer to replace LXC on Linux systems so they could have more control